jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 Result is table, pre filled with center positions for each sample position.
 Positions are indexed, in millimeters, with respect to top right corner, which is defined as sx=0 and sy=0.
 First two openings are designated for beamline use.
 Others are for users to use.
 The red marker in the image shows position of the currently selected row of samples in the table.
 See later *Images* for more functionality description.
 Fill the table for Plate 1, mounting up to 79 samples on this plate.
   5. *Set Name* for the plate into easy to identify name which is clearly related to the plate in front of your (e.g., Plate5 if the Plate has sticker "Plate#5").
-  6. *Save Position Set* using the button in the bottom left corner.
+  6. *Save Position Set* using the button under the plate name.
   7. Use steps 3-6 to create a table for second plate and populate it with sample names/positions.
   8. Save Igor Experiment with meaningful name (e.g. "MyName_USAXS_20200805.pxp").
 Send this experiment to staff or drop it to control computer through NXclient or shared Box folder.
 Following other instructions at the top of this page ship the plates with samples mounted to the instrument.